etpng/nvim/README.md

 * the first question is that what is building?
 * the second question ALL is file . is not you complete me .
 * the third question is how to write code. and now I should write from top to bottom.

+re commit the nvim config project to the etpng rep. and add the fzf config and fzf.vim

+the question :
+1. how to ignore the .class file
+2. how to ingore the target directory